 A PWB combines the convenience and user-friendly principles of Progressive Web Apps with the simple reading experience of a book.

-Most importantly, a PWB can be viewed on any desktop or mobile device, with or without an Internet connection, and is directly installable, thereby bypassing big tech platforms like the Apple App Store, Google Play, and Amazon Kindle.
+Most importantly, a PWB can be viewed on any desktop or mobile device, with or without an Internet connection, and is directly installable, thereby bypassing big tech platforms like the Apple App Store and Amazon Kindle.

 A PWB is also a living book, meaning the author can notify you when pages are added or updated.
-And like most e-books, it will support full-text search and digital note-taking.
+And like most e-books, it supports full-text search.

 Yes, but most digital content is not, and our books are digital.
 Regardless, we hate online ads.
 They’re ugly, drive up page load times, and ruin website performance.
 The more intrusive an ad is, the better it works, so they’re also a privacy nightmare.
 Worst of all, they enable the dark side of the so-called “attention economy,” rewarding publishers who drive page views and ad impressions by agitating and inflaming readers rather than informing or entertaining them.